Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/why-does-my-cat-scratch-the-carpet-instead-of-post.md

 The goal is to have appropriate scratching options available wherever your cat naturally wants to scratch.
 This makes using them the easy, convenient choice.
 ### Multiple surfaces for multiple needs
 Provide different types of scratching surfaces for different purposes.
 Tall vertical posts for full-body stretches, horizontal pads for lounging scratches, and angled surfaces for variety.
 This gives your cat options based on their current mood and needs.
-Remember that scratching serves multiple functions—territory marking, exercise, nail maintenance, and stress relief.
+Remember that scratching serves multiple functionsterritory marking, exercise, nail maintenance, and stress relief.
 Different surfaces might be better suited for different purposes.
 ### Regular maintenance and replacement
 Scratching surfaces wear out over time.
 Check posts and pads regularly for signs of wear and replace them when they become too smooth or damaged.
 A worn-out scratching surface won't appeal to your cat.
 Keep scratching surfaces clean and free of debris.
 Some cats are particular about cleanliness and might avoid dirty or dusty scratching areas.